MdRonyAhmed/FaceMask-Detection/README.md

 # FaceMask-Detection
+This is a Machine Learing based project.
 The goal of this project is to detect a human wear a mask or not in his/her face.
 To develop the project I have used Python and Collab platform.

+# Language
+Python

+# Algorithom
+Haar Cascades

+#Model
+SVM

 # Process
 1. First of all we detect the human face from the live camera.
 Here we have used Haar-Cascades algorithom to detect the human face.